qmk/qmk_firmware/users/ericgebhart/readme.md

 Swapper
 ----------------
-and again.
-I think we can thank @possumvibes and @callum.
 I added the defs code so they are easy to define.
 This is a way to alternate between 2 keycodes for a key by sending another keycode.
 An example is tab or backtab on one key, which reverses when you press a second key.
 It also allows for mods to be applied.
 The following defines SW_WIN, which sends left alt-tab and shift- left alt- tab, when reversed by SW_REV.

 ```
 SWAPPER_KEY(SW_WIN, SW_REV, KC_TAB, S(KC_TAB), KC_LALT)